MaSe69/dssb/md/10_Python/pandas_10_createDF.md

     quantity = [10, 100, 50]
     price = [100, 10, 50]
     cost = [30, 7, 25]

+Similarly as above, you would put the columns into a list and create a dataframe from it.

+>
+    myList = [service, account, quantity, price, cost] df = pd.DataFrame(myList, columns = colNames)

+Problem is that you end up with the 'services' in the columns, though they should be in the rows.
+This classical problem of transposing a matrix can be easiyl solved in Pandas

+>
+    df = df.T

 ## Not Possible - Create an Empty Dataframe